miekg/lboverlay/README.md

 .
 1    IN      SRV 0 0 8080 host1.example.org.
 ~~~

-This also means the health checker needs a list of upstream CoreDNS IP addresses and need to send
+This also means the health checker needs a list of upstream CoreDNS IP addresses and needs to send
 the update to all of them.

 ## See Also

+xDS, example HC services, etc?